iomesh/docs/docs/volume-operations/create-pv.md

 Verify that there is already a PVC available for cloning.

 **Procedure**
 1. Create a YAML config `clone.yaml`.
-Specify the source PVC in the field `name`.
+Specify the source PVC in `spec.dataSource.name`.

     ```yaml
     apiVersion: v1